Solving high-dimensional Hamilton-Jacobi-Bellman PDEs using neural networks: perspectives from the theory of controlled diffusions and measures on path space: Numerical experiments

 For an experiment, let us first consider the one-dimensional case, choosing $B = 1$, $\kappa = 5$ and $\nu = 3$.
-In this setting the relative error associated to the standard Monte Carlo estimator is roughly $\delta = 63.86$ for a batch size of $N = 10^7$ trajectories, from which only about $2 \cdot 10^3$ (i.e. 0.02\%) cross the barrier.
+In this setting the relative error associated to the standard Monte Carlo estimator, i.e. the estimator version of \eqref{eq: importance sampling relative error}, which we denote by $\widehat{\delta}$, is roughly $\widehat{\delta}(0) = 63.86$ for a batch size of $N = 10^7$ trajectories, from which only about $2 \cdot 10^3$ (i.e. 0.02\%) cross the barrier.
 Given that $e^{-g}$ is supported mostly in the right well, the optimal control $u^*$ steers the dynamics across the barrier.
-Using an approximation of $u^*$ obtained by a finite difference scheme, we achieve a relative error of $\delta = 1.94$ (the theoretical optimum being zero, according to Theorem \ref{thm:connections}) and a crossing ratio of approximately 87.28\%.
+Using an approximation of $u^*$ obtained by a finite difference scheme, we achieve a relative error of $\widehat{\delta}(u^*) = 1.94$ (the theoretical optimum being zero, according to Theorem \ref{thm:connections}) and a crossing ratio of approximately 87.28\%.

 To run IDO-based algorithms, we use the standard feed-forward neural network (see Definition \ref{def_NN}) with the activation function $\varrho = \tanh$ and choose $\Delta t = 0.005$, $\eta = 0.05$.
 We try batch sizes of $N = 50$ and $N = 1000$ and plot the training progress in Figures \ref{double_well_d_1_K_300} and \ref{double_well_d_1_K_1000}, respectively.
 In Figure \ref{double_well_1d_approx} we display the approximation obtained using the log-variance loss and compare with the reference solution $u^*_{\mathrm{ref}}$.